 Apple also played HTC's game by offering bokeh effects thanks to a depth map drawn from both lenses.

 Since the launch of the iPhone 7 Plus, Apple has continued to offer zoom on its phones and many others have moved to adopt a zoomed lens too - in 2017 OnePlus added it to the OnePlus 5 and Samsung's launched its first dual-camera phone, the Note 8, a system it has continued with since.

 Huawei P20 and Mate 20 Pro: Three is the magic number

 When the Huawei P20 Pro was announced in early 2018, everything was poured into the camera, with a new triple camera system.
 This added a zoom lens to the to the existing system of RGB and monochrome sensors, but there was a lot more happening with AI - and the birth of an impressive Night Mode.

 The Huawei P20 Pro was a great success, a camera that justified its excesses with results and proved the critics wrong.
 It seemed to do everything.

 Samsung also offered a three-lens camera in the Samsung Galaxy A7 in 2018, but opted for regular, wide-angle and a dubious third for "depth information" and nothing else.
-Oppo graced the R17 Pro with three cameras, but perhaps more confusingly, offered a main camera, a depth camera and a final (disabled) time of flight camera, which at some point in the future should do 3D scanning - but we'll get to that in a second.
+Oppo graced the R17 Pro with three cameras, but perhaps more confusingly, offered a main camera, a depth camera and a final time of flight camera - one of the first phones to push time of flight as another sensor to feed into AR, depth and other applications.